theoladune/AIVC-Seminar/text/script.md

 ---

-This learned coder scored the best performance among all learned coders at the CLIC 21 challenge.
+Moreover, this learned coder scored the best performance among all learned coders at the CLIC 21 challenge.
 This further legitimizes the results obtained by our coder.

 # Part 2

 Alright, so we've seen how we can use our codec to actually compress videos.
-Now, we'll have a look at some of the key elements with respect to the coding performance.
+Now, we'll have a look at some of the key elements which are important to obtain great coding performance.

 # System overview